-The continuous progress in Micro Electro-Mechanical Systems (MEMS) and wireless communication hardware has given rise to the opportunity to use large networks of tiny sensors, called Wireless Sensor Networks (WSN) (Akyildiz et al. 2002; Puccinelli and Haenggi 2005), to fulfill monitoring tasks.
-A WSN consists of small low-powered sensors working together by communicating with one another through multi-hop radio communications.
+The continuous progress in Micro Electro-Mechanical Systems (MEMS) and wireless communication hardware has given rise to the opportunity to use large networks of tiny sensors, called Wireless Sensor Networks (WSN) [1], [2], to fulfill monitoring tasks.
+A WSN consists of small low-powered sensors working together by communicating with one another through multihop radio communications.
 Each node can send the data it collects in its environment, thanks to its sensor, to the user by means of sink nodes.
-The features of a WSN made it suitable for a wide range of application in areas such as business, environment, health, industry, military, and so on (Yick, Mukherjee, and Ghosal 2008).
-Typically, a sensor node contains three main components (Anastasi et al. 2009): a sensing unit able to measure physical, chemical, or biological phenomena observed in the environment; a processing unit which will process and store the collected measurements; a radio communication unit for data transmission and receiving.
+The features of a WSN made it suitable for a wide range of application in areas such as business, environment, health, industry, military, and so on [3].
+Typically, a sensor node contains three main components [4]: a sensing unit able to measure physical, chemical, or biological phenomena observed in the environment; a processing unit which will process and store the collected measurements; a radio communication unit for data transmission and receiving.

 The energy needed by an active sensor node to perform sensing, processing, and communication is supplied by a power supply which is a battery.
 This battery has a limited energy provision and it may be unsuitable or impossible to replace or recharge it in most applications.
 Therefore it is necessary to deploy WSN with high density in order to increase reliability and to exploit node redundancy thanks to energy-efficient activity scheduling approaches.
 Indeed, the overlap of sensing areas can be exploited to schedule alternatively some sensors in a low power sleep mode and thus save energy.
 Overall, the main question that must be answered is: how to extend the lifetime coverage of a WSN as long as possible while ensuring a high level of coverage?
-These past few years many energy-efficient mechanisms have been suggested to retain energy and extend the lifetime of the WSNs (Rault, Bouabdallah, and Challal 2014).
+These past few years many energy-efficient mechanisms have been suggested to retain energy and extend the lifetime of the WSNs [5].